-Below are the questions I’ve included in the OneNote within the Global Policy section using Microsoft’s own AIP Classification label names as examples: Non-Business, Public, General, Confidential, Highly Confidential.
+Below are the questions I’ve included in the OneNote within the Global Policy section using Microsoft’s own Sensitivity Classification label names as examples: Public, General, Confidential, Highly Confidential.
 Each label is a separate page in the OneNote:

 - What is your organization’s default label scheme?
 Provide the label names.

 - For each label in the Global Policy:

 - Label name and color (not applicable for Sensitivity labels)

 - Label description (short) – shows in Office clients.
 Make it good! 🙂

 - Label description (long) – used for more in-depth documentation

 - Examples of content that would have this label

 - Is there a footer, header, or watermark you want to apply for the label?

 - Are there any security controls for this label?
 Example: will the label restrict to specific users/groups?
 Will access expire after ‘x’ days?